-Velvet is a luxurious, soft fabric that has been a part of fashion and home furnishings and accessories since the Middle Ages.
+Velvet is a luxurious, soft fabric that has been a part of fashionable clothes, accessories, and home furnishings since the Middle Ages.
 Originally made from silk fibers, it was a fabric held exclusively for royalty or the very wealthy.
-Today, because silk fibers are so expensive, most velvet fabrics are woven from nylon, acetate or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.
+Today, because silk fibers are so expensive, most velvet fabrics are woven from nylon, acetate, or rayon fibers to create a fabric with a thick, soft pile of cut or uncut loops.

 A similar fabric, velveteen, is manufactured using the same technique but from cotton fibers.

-No matter the fiber content, velvet fabrics need special care because of their texture and finish.
+No matter the fiber content, velvet or velveteen fabrics need special care because of their texture and finish.

 How to Care for Velvet Clothes

 When a velvet garment becomes stained or needs cleaning to remove body soil and sweat, you will get the best results with professional dry cleaning.
 Dry cleaning will protect the fabric finish as well as the interior structure of the garment especially if the garment is tailored like a jacket.

 You can freshen a velvet garment at home by using steam.
 Steam will help remove odors, lift the pile if it has been crushed, and remove creases that come from sitting.
 Always steam on the wrong side of the fabric only.
 A handheld clothes steamer works well or you can hold the garment over the spout of a steam kettle or over pot of boiling water.

 In all cases, never allow the garment to become overly wet.